NIRCam Imaging Recommended Strategies

 Position angle

 Aladin will show the default orientation PA = 0 unless a different PA is specified using special requirements.
-Note that PA = 0 may not be an allowed angle for your target.
-If you adjust the PA manually within the Aladin Viewer by clicking and dragging the field of view around, note that these changes are not automatically applied to the observation.
+Note that PA = 0 may not be an allowed angle for your specific target.
+If the PA is adjusted manually within the Aladin Viewer by clicking and dragging the field of view around, note that these changes are not automatically applied to the observation.
 See the APT Aladin Viewer article for more details on adjusting the PA using special requirements.

 Mind the gaps

 When observing with both (ALL) NIRCam modules, the science target is, by default, centered in the ~44” gap between the modules in the field of view.
-Depending on the size of the target, the following strategies are recommended to ensure your target does not fall between the gaps:
+Depending on the size of the target, the following strategies are recommended to ensure that the target does not fall between the gaps:

 (a) Large scene